 If you’re crafting a story, you’re creating conflict for your characters.
 Without this conflict stories turn into journal entries, the boring stuff most people don’t even bother posting on social media.
 Conflict creates worry, which keeps the reader turning pages into the wee hours of the morning.
 It makes them ask, will the hero live, find love, figure out the mystery, beat the clock, graduate, save the world?

 Where does this conflict come from?
 Lots of places, but in many stories the biggest source will be your antagonist.
 Let’s look at Harry Potter.
 JK Rowling created a huge adversary for Harry to face, one so scary no one would even say his name.
 She also crafted him in a way that made the story stronger.
-As people who study craft we always ask, how?
+As people who study craft, we always ask how?
 What makes a villain real and terrifying?
-How can you avoid the pitfall of the melodramatic villain?
-Apart from cutting all instances of “Muahahaha!” of course.
+This is the question we’ll explore going forward.

 Step 1: Objective

 When you’re crafting a villain for your hero to face, start by figuring out what his objective is and how it contradicts the hero’s.
 A villain’s objective can be…